NolanStevens/SyncreticCanada-Website/README.md

 ## Authors & contributors

-The original setup of this repository is by [FULL_NAME](https://github.com/NolanStevens).
+The original setup of this repository is by [Nolan Stevens](https://github.com/NolanStevens).

 For a full list of all authors and contributors, check [the contributor's page](https://github.com/NolanStevens/SyncreticCanada-Website/contributors).